Jaber192/my-local-gpt/README.md

 ## What is this?

 **Retrieval-Augmented Generation (RAG)** is a technique that lets AI models answer questions based on your own documents instead of relying solely on their training data.
-This project implements a [...]

 ![RAG FastAPI ChromaDB Flow Diagram](rag-fastapi-chroma-flow-diagram.webp)